launchql/launchql/PLAN.md

 For existing LaunchQL projects:
 1. Update to latest @launchql/core and @launchql/cli
+2. Test with `--use-sqitch` flag to ensure compatibility
-2. Run `launchql migrate-init` to set up schema
+3. Run `launchql migrate-init` to set up schema
+4. Remove `--use-sqitch` flag to use new system
-3. Continue using existing plan files unchanged
+5. Continue using existing plan files unchanged
-4. Optional: Import existing Sqitch deployment history
+6. Optional: Import existing Sqitch deployment history

 ## Success Metrics